 Always read all listed requirements as some of them may be related.
 For example, a student selected for Verification will have a Verification Review requirement that will be updated based on the other items listed.

 Any requirements that require a form to be completed will have a link to the required form directly in UNCGenie.
 Forms can also be found on our Forms page.

 Students should provide requested documents via the secure Document Uploader in UNCGenie.
 Scan documents so they can be viewed clearly.
 There are several free mobile scanner apps that will allow students to use the camera on their phone.

 To use the Document Uploader:

 Sometimes, the Department of Education is unable to verify the student’s citizenship status with the Social Security Administration or with the United States Citizenship Immigration Services (USCIS).
-In these cases, UNCG’s Financial Aid Office is required to submit additional documentation from the student to USCIS.
+In these cases, UNCG’s Office of Financial Aid and Scholarships is required to submit additional documentation from the student to USCIS.
 This process may take an additional 4-6 weeks before the student’s file can be completed.

 Students will be asked to provide a copy of at least of one of the following:

 This documentation must be submitted in person by the student or be accompanied by the Citizenship Affidavit form.

 Note: Students flagged for additional citizenship documentation are urged to update their citizenship status with the Social Security Administration so that they will pass future checks.